rodrigodivino/literature-analyzer/README.md

 ![Partial](docs/partial.png)

-Hovering a bar will show some titles associated with the count:
+And hovering a bar will show some titles associated with the count:

 ![img.png](docs/title-tooltip.png)